April 6, 2022

 Arriving at the creek, we were thrilled to see Mango!
 Since seeing her at Kentucky Camp, we had not seen her again, although we had seen her in trail logs, and it is always fun to see familiar faces.
 She came and sat with us in the shade, and we all exchanged trail gossip and laughed for a good hour.
 These trail communities have so much drama with so few people, and it is always amazing that everyone either knows or has met many of the same people.

-Mango was young and fast and sped off up the canyon as Cricket and I gimped along behind her, discussing our camp for the night.
-Water had looked a little sketchy for the next few miles, so we had packed out enough at the creek for dinner.
+Mango was young and fast and sped off up the canyon as Cricket, and I gimped along behind her, discussing our camp for the night.
+Water had looked a little sketchy for the next few miles, so we packed enough at the creek for dinner.

 As we climbed up through the canyon towards our next big climb, we began looking for a place to camp.
 Suddenly, we smelled the worst stench, and shortly after that, we passed a poor dead cow.
 OMG, it smelled so bad!
 We had to get at least a mile or more past the carcass, so we continued walking until we reached the last semi-flat place before the next big climb.